- South Africa has a population of approximately 60 million and an expected GDP of $345 billion by the end of 2022

-South Africa, located in southern tip of Africa, boasts a growing population and economy.
-The country has a population of approximately 56 million and a total GDP of about $345 billion by the end of 2022, making it an emerging player in the global economy. eCommerce has been actively promoted by the South Africa government, helping to boost its growth in recent years.
+South Africa, located in the southern tip of Africa, boasts a growing population and economy.
+The country has a population of approximately 60 million and an estimated total GDP of about $345 billion by the end of 2022, making it an emerging player in the global economy. eCommerce has been actively promoted by the South African government, helping to boost its growth in recent years.

 Per Statista, eCommerce growth in South Africa has been very promising, with an estimated annual revenue growth rate of about 17.81 percent.
 This means there should be a projected market volume of $13.83 billion by 2025.

 Local Online Marketplaces Popular Alongside Global Ones

-Electronics and Media Top Product Category for Online Shopping
+Fashion and Toys, Hobby & DIY Are the Top Product Categories for Online Shopping

 Cash on Delivery as the Top Payment Method